Prospectus & Curriculum Information

 We follow the guidelines set out in the government Code of Practice and involve and consult parents at all stages.
 The more able pupils have particular needs too and work is planned accordingly.

-Trained classroom assistants, in addition to their general work with all children, provide support for children with special needs under the direction of the class teacher.
+Trained teaching assistants, in addition to their general work with all children, provide support for children with special needs under the direction of the class teacher.
 The type of support will vary.
 It may be one to one or in a small group, usually in the classroom, but sometimes in a separate quiet area.

 Wyke School is committed to the fundamental principles of equality of access and opportunity, unbiased treatment and equal value of all individuals.
 This commitment is reflected in our admission arrangements and policy documents.